Bilateral Air Relations Between Canada and Foreign Countries

 Achievements under the Blue Sky Policy: A Snapshot

-Since November 2006, the Government of Canada has concluded new or expanded Air Transport Agreements covering over 70 countries, including:
+Since November 2006, Canada has concluded new or expanded Air Transport Agreements covering over 80 countries, including:

-- A comprehensive ATA between Canada and the European Union’s 27 member states.
+- A comprehensive ATA between Canada and the European Union’s 28 member states (includes Ireland and Croatia).